ti4rules/ti4rules.github.io/README.md

 ## Setup

 TI4 Rules has been built with...
-* Node v11.1.0
+* Node v16.6.1

-* Yarn 1.12.1
+Once these are installed, run "npm install" in the root directory of this project.
+This will install the Gatsby CLI tools.

-Once these are installed, change to the `_build` directory and then you can simply do the following to see a local version of the site:
+From there, change to the `_build` directory and then you can simply do the following to see a local version of the site:

 ```
-$ yarn             # installs all dependencies
+$ npm install        # installs all dependencies
-$ yarn webpack-dev # starts a local webpack dev server, handy if you are building locally
+$ npx gatsby develop # starts a local webpack dev server, handy if you are building locally
-$ yarn build       # generates the production HTML/CSS/JS
+$ ./build.sh         # builds the production site
 ```

 ## Making Changes